Epig-is-a-llama/Component-Calculator/.github/pull_request_template.md

-Any applicable infomation about relations this pull request has with issues or projects:
+Any applicable information about relations this pull request has with issues or projects:

 A short general summary of the changes: